CBSE Class 6 Science Notes Chapter 9 The Living Organisms and Their Surroundings

 - Light also affects animals.
 Animals living in caves and burrows where sunlight cannot reach have very much reduced eyes e.g., Proteus.
 Amblyopsis do not have eyes.

-- Nocturnal animals: Some animals like bats, cockroaches and owls are called nocturnal as they are active during night.
+- Nocturnal animals: Some animals like bats, cockroaches and owls are called nocturnal as they are active during the night.

 - Temperature regulates growth, movement, reproduction, morphology and other aspects of life.